 9. Cruciferous Vegetables

-Vegetables aren’t the most reliable source of calcium if you’re looking to increase your intake dramatically, yet they are definitely a source of plant-based calcium to consider!
+Vegetables aren’t the most reliable source of calcium if you’re looking to increase your intake dramatically, yet they are a source of plant-based calcium to consider!
 This is especially relevant to those who are on an exclusively plant-based diet, which means you need to source all of your calcium directly from plant-based sources.
 Every source counts!

 So, what’s the best place to get vegetable-based calcium?

-Start out with your cruciferous options such as cabbage, okra, broccoli, and Brussels sprouts.
+Start with your cruciferous options such as cabbage, okra, broccoli, and Brussels sprouts.
 Along with a slew of other incredibly powerful antioxidants and phytochemicals, these veggies also top the list of calcium-rich options.
 One half-cup of cooked cabbage, okra, broccoli, or Brussels sprouts offers around three to six percent of your recommended daily intake of calcium.

 10. Blackstrap Molasses